Critical Quantum Metrology with Fully-Connected Models: From Heisenberg to Kibble-Zurek Scaling: Quantum phase transitions in fully-connected models

 For $\eta<\infty$, however, the quartic term~\eqref{potquartic} is no longer negligible near the critical point, and stabilizes the system.
 Although the model can then no longer be solved exactly, one can still resort to a variational approach to extract scaling arguments, supported by exact numerical simulations~\cite{Hwang:15}.
 The quartic term will be non-negligible when $\langle(1-g^2)\xop^2\rangle\sim\langle\frac{f(g)}{\eta}\xop^4\rangle$, where the average is taken over the ground state in the $\eta\rightarrow\infty$ limit.
 Since the thermodynamic-limit ground state is Gaussian, Wick's theorem gives $\langle\xop^4\rangle\sim\langle\xop^2\rangle^2$ up to an irrelevant prefactor.
 Hence, we find that the quartic term starts to play a role for $1-g^2\sim \eta^{-2/3}$.
 When the quartic term becomes important, the quadrature variance can no longer diverge.
 Instead, it saturates $\langle\xop^2\rangle\sim\eta^{1/3}$, and becomes weakly dependent on $g$.
 Similarly, the gap stabilizes around a finite value, $\Delta\sim\omega\eta^{-1/3}$.
 Finally, above the critical point $g>1$, the effective $\xop$ potential assumes a double-well structure~\cite{Hwang:15,peng_unified2019,felicetti2020universal}, and the ground state becomes degenerate, which marks the phase transition.
 This structure corresponds to the usual Landau potential for second-order phase transitions.

 To summarize, the region $g<1$ can be divided into two regimes: On the one hand, for $g^2<1-\eta^{-2/3}$, the system remains harmonic, and the quantities describing the system scale with $g$.
 On the other hand, for $1-\eta^{-2/3}<g^2<1$, the variance and gap saturate at certain values which scales with $\eta$.
-This region is denoted as the \textit{critical region}, while $\Gamma\sim \eta^{-1/\nu}$ with $\nu=3/2$ refers to its typical width.
+This region is denoted as the \textit{critical region}.
+Its typical width, denoted by $\Gamma$, scales as $\Gamma\sim \eta^{-1/\nu}$, with $\nu=3/2$.
 As $\eta$ increases, the critical region shrinks, and the saturation value of the gap becomes smaller.